rendoaw/jekyll-clean-dark/_posts/2017-10-20-Calico-and-Kubernetes-part-1.md

 * From the output above, we can see that 2 system containers were installed on worker node.
 Those containers are kube-proxy and calico-node.

-If everything looks OK, let's check the container in more detail.
+If everything looks OK, let's check the setup in more detail.
+I'll cover this in the next post.